Facilities & Cafe

 The Garden Cafe is located at the front of the Arts & Ecology Centre.
 The cafe is operated by the Compass Institute and offers hot and cold drinks, sweet and savoury eats.

-The Cafe operates:
+The Cafe is temporarily closed.

 Monday – Friday from 9:30am to 2:30pm